parham1998/Pentago_mini-max/README.md

 Even with random move ordering the complexity shrinks to Θ(moves ^ (3/4 * depth)).

 Actually, I used random move ordering in this project.
-I considered one of the empty places at the center of sub-boards for the computer's first two moves, for the next 10 steps, I reduced the depth of the tree to 4, and then I set the depth to 5 until the end.
+I considered one of the empty places at the center of sub-boards for the computer's first two moves, for the next 10 moves, I reduced the depth of the tree to 4, and then I set the depth to 5 until the end.

 ### the following animation shows the performance of the mini-max algorithm in the Pentago game: (animation speed has been doubled)
 ![pentago](https://user-images.githubusercontent.com/85555218/123473179-732a4100-d60d-11eb-885a-aed27e214637.gif)